What is Category Normalised Citation Impact (CNCI) and how can I use it?

 How is CNCI Calculated?

-The CNCI is calculated by dividing the actual number of citations received by a publication by the expected number of citations for publications of similar type, age, and in the same category (i.e., research field or subfield).
+The CNCI is calculated by dividing the actual number of citations received by a publication by the expected number of citations in the same category.
+The expected citation count is based on global averages for papers of the same type, age, and subject category (e.g. physics article published in 2021).

 The formula for CNCI is: